Hollyhocks, those gorgeous garden staples can be beautiful, long-lasting cut flowers with this different, kinda crazy prep — and it’s fun!

 There are soooo many ways to arrange these long-lasting flowers.

-Here I went the simple, casual route.
+Here, I went the simple, casual route in the country-style garden arrangement.

 I filled a vintage wood toolbox with Ball jars to hold all the Phantom Hydrangea blooms that were also struggling after the crazy storm.